GoogleCloudPlatform/terraform-google-waap/examples/juiceshop_example/README.md

 5. Run `terraform apply` within this example directory.
 If you skipped step 4, you may be prompted for the `project_id` value at this stage.
 Deployment may take up to 60 minutes.

+6. Navigate to the address in the value of the `juiceshop_url` output to view the live sample application.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs